gstroup/apimocker/README.md

 If the config.json file is edited, you can send an http request to /admin/reload to pick up the changes.

 ## Versions
+#### 0.4.11
+Added template feature, to insert values from request into the mock response.
+Thanks @Samurai336 !
 #### 0.4.10
 Added express-xml-bodyparser, so that XML post requests can be use for RegExp switches.
 Thanks @asnov !
 #### 0.4.9